sashkatap/Web_Parsing/README.md

 > For correct working of the script, 1st run docker by the command above and 2nd run the script!

 As a result I got [quotes.json](https://github.com/sashkatap/scraping/blob/main/quotes/quotes.json) file with 10 quotes from 1st page, and [all_quotes.json](https://github.com/sashkatap/scraping/blob/main/quotes/all_quotes.json) file with 100 quotes from all pages.

+## Selenium Framework

+> Selenium WebDriver for your current browser should be installed before starting the script!

+1. The goal of the [python script] is [auto login on the site](https://quotes.toscrape.com/login).

+As a result, browser Chrome starts automatically, logined to the site and gets html code of the page after login.

+2. The goal of the [python script] is to find all quotes on [the endless scroll site](https://quotes.toscrape.com/scroll)

+As a result, browser Chrome starts automatically, scrolls down the site to the end, finds all quotes and counts it.